Llandy3d/pytheus/README.md

 pip install pytheus
 ```

-Optionally if you want to use the Redis backend you will need the redis library:
+Optionally if you want to use the Redis backend (for multiprocess support) you will need the redis library:
 ```python
 pip install redis
 # or